voideditor/void/CONTRIBUTING.md

 ## Roadmap

 Here are the most important topics on our Roadmap.
 More ⭐'s = more important.

-These sometimes get outdated - please refer to our [Issues](https://github.com/voideditor/void/issues) page for the latest issues.
+Please refer to our [Issues](https://github.com/voideditor/void/issues) page for the latest issues.

 ## ⭐⭐⭐ Make History work well.